Take It From Me: July 2019

 Jess McGuire is a writer, DJ, broadcaster, and MC based in Melbourne.
 She appears regularly on ABC Local Radio and Double J as a reviewer and cultural commentator, and for many years she was the editor of pop culture website Defamer Australia.
 She is a former presenter of Triple R’s flagship Breakfasters show.

-Vanessa Muradian is a sexologist, yoga facilitator and the founder of the women-centric sex and wellness business Mia Muse.
-She works with women to cultivate healthier relationships with themselves and their pleasure – and has done so for over ten years now.
+Vanessa Muradian is a sexologist, yoga teacher and the founder of the sex and wellness platform Mia Muse.
+Vanessa has been working predominantly with women, non-binary and GNC folk over the past 12 years.
+Vanessa works with individuals to cultivate healthier relationships with themselves and their pleasure.

 Davey Thompson is a Bidjara, Inningai, Wakka Wakka and Gubbi Gubbi man from Barcaldine, Queensland.
 He's a writer, producer, performer, professional bad bitch and resident MC of the Australian chapter of the Cocoa Butter Club.
 You may recognise him from his 2 second cameo on Get Krack!n is a rogue Aboriginal, or his cameo in Corey White's Roadmap to Paradise as a horse.